-It is great when we get a customer who has an ecommerce site because we fairly easily measure performance and ROI.
+It’s great when we get a customer who has an ecommerce site because it’s fairly easily measure performance and ROI.
 However, there are a lot of companies out there who manufacture goods, deliver services, or sell products that just can’t be sold in a shopping cart.
-So what happens when a site has no ecommerce?
-Is it necessary and even possible to measure performance and ROI?
-I am hear to tell you YES!!
+So, what happens when a site has no ecommerce?
+Is it possible to track lead relationships, measure performance, and calculate ROI?
+I am hear to tell you, YES!

 - Phone calls from print, tv, trade shows or other forms of traditional media